Mistress (lover): 20th century

 As divorce became more socially acceptable, it was easier for men to divorce their wives and marry the women who, in earlier years, might have been their mistresses.
 The practice of having a mistress continued among some married men, especially the wealthy.
 Occasionally, men married their mistresses.
-The late Sir James Goldsmith, on marrying his mistress, Lady Annabel Birley, declared, "When you marry your mistress, you create a job vacancy".
+Sacha Guitry declared, "When you marry your mistress, you create a job vacancy".